 Here’s a recap of the key points from this article:

-- Bitcoins are created from mining
+- Bitcoins are created from mining (as are other popular cryptos such as Litecoin and Ethereum)

 - Mining is done by powerful machines that solve complex math problems.
 You can also purchase contracts called cloud mining if you don’t want to buy a machine.